mmcc-xx/BirdCAGE/BirdNET-Analyzer/README.md

 # A change was recently made in the BirdNET-Analyzer repo that broke the integration.
-Later today (May 23) I'll push a known good image and change the docker-compose in the main directory to use it.

-So don't bother doing the stuff below.
-It won't work.
+The docker-compose.yml now uses an image that I pushed that I know to work.
+So, don't bother with the steps below.

 # Here's what you're gonna do...